Jewel in the Palace: Foreign versions

-"Onara" has several other versions that were used with Dae Jang Geums release outside of Korea.
+"Onara" has several other versions that were used with Jewel in the Palace's release outside of Korea.
 "Hope" (希望 Hèimohng) was the version sung by Kelly Chen in Cantonese for the Hong Kong release.
 "Baby" (娃娃 Wáwá) was sung by Angela Chang in Mandarin Chinese for the Taiwan release.
 "Calling" (呼唤 Hūhuàn) sung by Tang Can, and "Hope" (希望 Xīwàng) sung by five winners of the Super Girl singing contest were among those used for the China release.

 For the Philippine release, Faith Cuneta sang an entirely different song (in contrast with her earlier work for the Philippine broadcast of "Winter Sonata"), titled "Pangarap na Bituin" (a remake of the original sung by the singer's 2nd-degree aunt Sharon Cuneta as the theme song for her 1984 film "Bukas Luluhod Ang Mga Tala").
 The Shamrock song "Alipin" is also used and Regine Velasquez also sings a version of this during the first re-run.

 In Sri Lanka, the Sinhalese version was sung by Angeline Gunathilake and written by Athula Ransirilal; it was titled "Gaha kola mal gal gesee bala sitinawa" (The trees and flowers are looking at her).
 A Tamil version was also released with the title "Maramilay pukkal urindu parkinrana."
 Local musical instruments such as the raban were used in the recording, and both songs were very popular among children.